 Material Events(8-K, last 90d)

-- 2026-05-07Item 5.02LOWSandra Arkell (Corporate Controller, principal accounting officer) to move to Chief Audit Executive role August 3, 2026.
-Chris Mullett appointed successor Corporate Controller and principal accounting officer effective August 3, 2026.
-Clean handoff with named successor.SEC filing →
+- 2026-05-07Item 5.02LOWCorporate Controller and principal accounting officer Sandra Arkell transitions to Chief Audit Executive effective August 3, 2026; Chris Mullett appointed successor Corporate Controller and principal accounting officer effective same date.SEC filing →

 Rating Breakdown